zjin-lcf/HeCBench/README.md

 ## Acknowledgement
 I would like to thank people who answered my questions about their codes:
-Bert de Jong, David Oro, Ian Karlin, Istvan Reguly, Jason Lau, Jeff Hammond, Wayne Joubert, Jiya Su, John Tramm, Ju Zheng, Matthias Noack, Mike Giles, Mohammed Alser, Muaaz Awan, Nevin Liber, Pedro Valero Lara, Piotr Różański, Rahulkumar Gayatri, Robert Harrison, Thomas Applencourt, Tobias Baumann, Usman Roshan, Ye Luo, Yongbin Gu, Zhe Chen
+Bernhard Esslinger, Bert de Jong, David Oro, Ian Karlin, Istvan Reguly, Jason Lau, Jeff Hammond, Wayne Joubert, Jiya Su, John Tramm, Ju Zheng, Matthias Noack, Mike Giles, Mohammed Alser, Muaaz Awan, Nevin Liber, Pedro Valero Lara, Piotr Różański, Rahulkumar Gayatri, Robert Harrison, Thomas Applencourt, Tobias Baumann, Usman Roshan, Ye Luo, Yongbin Gu, Zhe Chen

 Results presented were obtained using the Chameleon testbed supported by the National Science Foundation and the Intel<sup>®</sup> DevCloud.
 The project also used resources at the Experimental Computing Laboratory (ExCL) at Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.